-Most of the predictions in the feature maps are background.
-These massive low-quality anchors with very low PHA scores will dominate the training loss, which makes it hard to optimize the PHA predictions for positives.
+the training loss, which makes it hard to optimize the PHA predictions for positives.

 To solve the problem, we propose the balanced alignment loss (BAL) to balance the influence of positives and negatives.
-For a detection box with predicted PHA score $\tilde{o}$ , its deviation from PHA label $o^$ is denoted as $\Delta$ :
+For a detection box with predicted PHA score $\tilde{o}$ , its deviation from PHA label $o^$ is denoted